magnuscodus/magnuscodus/README.md

 <h1> Chupapi munyanyo?! 🤤 <h1>

 ## Who am I anyway? 🕵️
 <p>I am Andy.
-A Web Development Student with 2 years of coding experience.
-Basically an absolute rookie that tries to learn Web Development / Development in general. </p>
+A student that practices Front-End-Development (or at least, I try to!) for 2 years as of now.
+Basically an absolute rookie that tries to learn Web-Development / Software-Development in general. </p>
 <p> My goal with coding is to help others.
 I enjoy being able to create something that other people can use to make their lives easier.
 I take constructive criticism well, and use suggestions to improve the product.
 If there is a reasonable idea / request , I will try to make it happen! </p>

 ### Languages/Frameworks I'm learning: